This is the first episode in a three-part series.

 - Breathable masks that allow for lip reading

-Katheleen Ellis was born in Toronto.
+Katheleen Ellis was born in Toronto, Ontario.
 At a young age she moved to South Africa with missionary parents and continued to live there throughout the apartheid era.
-Ellis’ first career was as a librarian, working at Western University and special libraries in Vancouver, British Columbia.
+Ellis holds a B.A. and Library degree from the University of Cape Town, an M.L.S. from the University of British Columbia, as well as a Human Resources Management Diploma from Fanshawe College in London, Ontario.
+Her first career was as a librarian, working at Western University and special libraries in Vancouver, British Columbia.
 Eventually, Ellis changed her focus to program development and management in the non-profit sector.
 Here, she focused on people with disabilities, supported employment, human resource management, and volunteer coordination.
 Now in her retirement, Ellis has moved to Norfolk County, Ontario, and continues to be an active volunteer with several community organizations.

 Avi Price, Co-founder and Chief Operating Officer, Uniper Care Technologies